John Tudor (baseball): 1985

 Tudor's career highlight was a spectacular 1985 season for the St. Louis Cardinals.
 Oddly enough, Tudor started that year with a 1–7 record and a 3.74 earned run average through May.
 He then went on a 20–1 run with a 1.37 ERA the rest of the season and lowering his overall ERA to 1.93.
-According to Tudor, the change in performance came from a phone call from his former high school catcher, who, after watching Tudor on TV, had noticed a hitch in his delivery that he had not seen Tudor have before.
+According to Tudor, the change in performance came from a phone call from his former high school catcher, who, after watching Tudor on TV, had noticed a hitch in Tudor's delivery that he had not seen Tudor have before.
 Tudor concluded the season by winning his last eleven decisions.
 Only the best season of Dwight Gooden's career stopped Tudor from winning the National League Cy Young Award and leading the league in ERA, wins and complete games.
 He was sixth in strikeouts for the year.

 Moreover, Tudor's ten complete game shutouts in 1985 made him the only pitcher since Jim Palmer in 1975 to reach double-digits in that category.
 (Bob Gibson holds the Cardinal record with 13 in 1968).
 To make the achievement more impressive, his ten shutouts were all in the last four months of 1985.
 To date, Tudor is the last Major League player to record ten or more shutouts in a season.
 The most since then is eight, by Los Angeles Dodger pitcher Orel Hershiser and Boston pitcher Roger Clemens in 1988 and Los Angeles Dodger pitcher Tim Belcher in 1989.